Security & Compliance Framework

 CSAD implements a comprehensive risk management approach aligned with ISO 31000:

-• Risk Identification: Regular assessment of threats to confidentiality, integrity, and availability of case data
+• Risk Identification: Regular assessment of threats to confidentiality, integrity, and availability of intel and findings data

 • Risk Evaluation: Probability and impact analysis; prioritization of mitigation efforts